 The Ultimate Pricing List

-Just because I like lists… I thought I’d give you guys my ultimate blow by blow of putting together a fixed price quote….. are you ready?!?!?!
+Just because we like lists… We thought we would give you guys our ultimate blow by blow of putting together a fixed price quote….. are you ready?!?!?!

 Clients Don’t Need The Full Breakdown